tdf-sharing/upload_for_ai/readme.md

 ### Disclaimer

-This project does not guarantee security.
+Security is not guaranteed

-Taking convenience into account, the project has significantly reduced the length of the encryption key, verification tag, and random IV.
+- Taking convenience into account, the project has significantly reduced the length of the encryption key, verification tag, and random IV

-Meanwhile, the P-256 curve has also been questioned for potential backdoors.
+- The P-256 curve has been questioned for potential backdoors

-Therefore, please refrain from using this project in situations where strict confidentiality is required.

 # Guide